Sterling eyes 200-day moving average at $1.27 as risk sentiment improves

 By Olga Cotaga

-Boosted by improved risk sentiment and hefty fiscal stimulus recently announced by finance minister Rishi Sunak, the British pound is attracting investor attention this month, having risen nearly 2% so far this month.
+Boosted by improved risk sentiment and hefty fiscal stimulus recently announced by finance minister Rishi Sunak, the British pound is attracting investor attention, rising nearly 2% so far this month.

-Second only to the Norwegian crown, sterling has been the best-performing currency so far in July as traders moved into more risky assets such as equities, buoyed by hopes of an economic recovery post-COVID-19.
+Second only to the Norwegian crown, sterling has been the best-performing currency in July as traders moved into riskier assets such as equities, buoyed by hopes of an economic recovery post-COVID-19.

 On Monday, European shares were in positive territory as markets looked to earnings season, expecting most U.S. companies to beat forecasts as the bar has been set low.